Azure Functions

 Azure Functions Versions

 The Azure Functions versions are equivalent to the .NET versions.
-Azure function runtime version 1.x is available and the equivalent .Net framework version is 4.6.
-The next version of Azure functions runtime version is 2.x is available with the equivalent .Net core 2.x version.
-And then the other Azure functions version is 3.x which is in Preview mode and the relevant .Net core 3.x version.
+Azure function runtime version 1. x is available, and the equivalent .NET Framework version is 4.6.
+The next Azure function runtime version is 2. x, with the equivalent .NET Core 2. x version.
+The other Azure function version is 3. x, which is in Preview mode, and the relevant .NET Core 3. x version.

-As we already discussed Azure functions support different languages.
-You can use a language based on your choice.
-That is one of the great advantages of Azure Functions.
-The support of the languages is based on the Azure Functions runtime versions as well.
+As we already discussed, Azure functions support different languages like C#, Python, PowerShell, JavaScript, Java, TypeScript2, F#, etc. You can use a language of your choice.
+That is one of the great advantages.
+The support of the languages is based on the Azure Functions runtime versions.

-The Azure function app is an execution context where exactly the Azure Functions are hosted on.
+The Azure function app is an execution context where exactly the Azure Functions are hosted.
 In another way, if you are creating a project, you can call the Function app the Project where you want to deploy your functions.

-As a prerequisite, what we need here is, We need a valid Azure Subscription or Azure Account and then we need a valid Service plan based on the pricing plan for the Azure Function.
+As a prerequisite, what we need here is a valid Azure Subscription or Azure Account, and then we need a valid Service plan based on the pricing plan for the Azure Function.

-The second thing that we need is one Storage account that needs to be created before starting with the Azure Function app.
-The storage account is used to link to the function app. internally, it uses this storage account for storing the function code and configuration details.
+The second thing we need is a storage account, which must be created before starting with the Function app in Azure.
+The storage account links to the function app, which internally uses it to store the function code and configuration details.

-This is about what is azure function app is.
+This is about what the Azure function app is.

 There are multiple ways to create a function app.
-Those are like using the Azure Portal, Using Azure CLI, Using Visual Studio, and Using Visual Studio Code as well.
+Those use the Azure Portal, Azure CLI, Visual Studio, and Visual Studio Code.

 You can check out How To Create Azure Function Apps In The Azure Portal, Creating an Azure Functions app in Visual Studio 2019 for more information.